fluid-project/sojustrepairit.org/content/partners/karisma.md

 In the spring of 2018 the students visited different places in town and close to town, including:

-* Finca El Cámbulo.
-Organic agriculture
+* Finca El Cámbulo - an organic farm
 * Machine shop
 * Touristic tour
 * Beauty salon and barbershop